MarinaShmovganets/lighthouse/docs/configuration.md

 ### `categories: Object|undefined`

 The categories property controls how to score and organize the audit results in the report.
 Each category defined in the config will have an entry in the `reportCategories` property of Lighthouse's output.
 The category output contains the child audit results along with an overall score for the category.

+**Note:** many modules consuming Lighthouse have no need to group or score all the audit results; in these cases, it's fine to omit a categories section.

 #### Example
 ```js